AddisonNoxy/regex-tutorial/gist-template.md

 {} can also be used to quantify inputs.
 When given a single number, the regex will look for exactly that number of characters, When given two numbers, the regex will treat them as acceptable minimum and maximum numbers of characters.
 {n}
 {min, max}

+As an example, the end of the email regex has {2,6}, meaning it will search for instances of between 2 and 6 characters.

 ### OR Operator